taggon/highlight/README.md

 or just choose the auto-detect one.
 Now the code is syntax-highligted.
 * Paste the code wherever you want (e.g. Keynote).

-Want to customize results?
-Open the Preferences dialog.
+Do you like to customize the results?
+Just open the Preferences dialog.
+You will see how.

 ## Contribution